noelwelsh/noelwelsh.com/posts/2019-01-10-doom-emacs.md

 - `SPC SPC` to switch to a file within the current project, with fuzzy completion; and
 - `SPC ,` to switch to a buffer within the current project, again with fuzzy completion.
-- `SPC fr` to load a recently view file.
+- `SPC fr` to load a recently viewed file.

 ## Common Tasks